presicion25/Azure-Networks-and-Protocols/README.md

 <img src="https://imgur.com/RTZL0Ru.png alt="Traffic Examination"/>
 </p>

-<h1>Azure Network Security Groups (NSGs) and Inspecting Traffic among Azure Virtual Machines</h1>
+<h1>Azure Virtual Machines Traffic Inspection</h1>
 In this tutorial I demonstrate the various network traffic to and from Azure Virtual Machines with Wireshark as well as exploring Network Security Groups. <br />

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines)
+- Microsoft Azure (Virtual Machines) abbreviated VM.
+VMs are used to install the software that is used to analyze the traffic being sent.

-- Remote Desktop Protocol
+- Remote Desktop Protocol (RDP) is used to connect to the virtual machines and it is one type of traffic observed in wireshark.

-- Various Command-Line Tools
+- Various Command-Line Tools are used such as Command Prompt for ping commands and Powershell to ssh into the second virtual machine.

-- Network Protocols (SSH, RDH, DNS, ICMP, DHCP)
+- Network Protocols (SSH, RDH, DNS, ICMP, DHCP) are observed in wireshark as both VMs communicate with each other under various commands.

-- Wireshark (network Traffic Analyzer)
+- Wireshark is the network traffic analyzer used to observe the different types of traffic being sent between both VMs.

 <h2>Operating Systems Used </h2>